miguelHx/miguelhx.github.io/content/math-for-cs-1.md

 Category: Math for Computer Science
 Tags: ossu,computer-science,math,discrete-math,math-for-cs

-I'm doing sort of a brain dump of units as I learn them.
-I don't want these posts getting too long though.
-Just want to keep it simple.
-Starting with unit 1.4 because I haven't created the blog yet while going through previous lessons.
-I might go back and make posts about them.

-### Unit 1.4: Logic and Propositions

 A proposition is a statement that is True or False.

 A large fraction of all math statements are of the if-then form.